hemashushu/ason/README.md

 #### 5.2.4 Named Lists

-Named Lists are special Lists that each value is associated with a name, we call such elements "name-value pairs".
+Named Lists are special Lists that each value is associated with a name, we call such elements name-value pairs.
 The following is an example of a Named List which consists of string-string pairs:

 ```json5
 [